LL.M. in U.S. & Comparative Law

 Students are also urged to take at least one course on a topic of Comparative Law.

 For students who do not hold a degree from a U.S. law school, the following courses are also required:

 ● Legal Writing and Research for LL.M.
 Students*

-● And at least 6 credits of "Content Outline" Courses*
+● At least 6 credits of "Content Outline" courses**